skramm/cpphtmltags/dev_info.md

 In order to make this work in a header file, the classical "lazy static initialization" trick is used:
 The variable is stored in a static function, that just returns the variable.
 The variable is build upon first call of the function.

+## Testing

+This project has an automated unit test file, based on the [catch](https://github.com/catchorg/Catch2/) framework.
+If is is installed on your machine, you can run the tests with `make test`.
+Currently used with catch 2.3.0.
+Coverage is currently not complete, but will expand.